benma/visual-regexp.el/README.md

 # visual-regexp

 visual-regexp for Emacs is like `replace-regexp`, but with live  visual feedback directly in the buffer.
+Check out [visual-regexp-steroids](https://github.com/benma/visual-regexp-steroids.el/) if you want to use modern regular expressions instead of Emacs-style regular expressions.

 While constructing the regexp in the minibuffer, you get live visual feedback for the matches, including group matches: